;

 The academic programme will include:

-• Workshops with artists, entrepreneurs and activists from the thriving arts and voluntary sectors of Bristol.
+• Creative, hands-on workshops with artists, entrepreneurs and activists from the thriving arts and voluntary sectors of Bristol.

 Participants will study and complete coursework alongside current University of Bristol students and other international students, learning valuable insights from their peers and working collectively to further their understanding of contemporary realities and the topics and themes being discussed.
 They will also work closely with the course/module leaders who will provide direction, guidance and feedback to the participants – both as a group and individually.

-In addition, the University of Bristol will organise a few social and cultural outings, to be planned in collaboration with participants.
+In addition, the University of Bristol will organise a variety of social and cultural outings.

 Bristol is located in a vibrant and historical part of the UK.
 Cultural excursions accessible from Bristol include: